andrew/ultimate-awesome/README.md

 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
 - [awesome-django-articles](https://github.com/matagus/awesome-django-articles) - 📚 Articles explaining topics about Django like admin, ORM, views, forms, scaling, performance, testing, deployments, APIs, and more!.
 - [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
+- [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
+You can send your custom GPTs to this repo.
 - [awesome-czech-covid19](https://github.com/michalbcz/awesome-czech-covid19) - List of links and informations about COVID-19 in Czech Republic.
 Language of list and linked websites is czech.
 - [awesome-tshirts](https://github.com/mikeHTweety/awesome-tshirts) - A repository containing best developer t-shirts on the market.
 - [awesome-immersion](https://github.com/nakopylov/awesome-immersion) - Awesome list of tools and resources for language immersion and sentence mining.